InnerSourceCommons/InnerSourcePatterns/README.md

 # Pattern Meta Info

+The topics below cover information about how we define, operate, and upkeep this collection of patterns.

 * [Pattern Template](meta/pattern-template.md) - Start a new pattern with a copy of this
 * [Pattern States](meta/pattern-states.md) - Definitions of the various states and review steps a pattern can be in